The Ethics of Surrogacy

 What Is Surrogacy?

 Surrogate motherhood is the oldest form of assisted reproduction.
-Historians relate that it was practiced in several ancient societies, usually for the purpose of circumventing laws that allowed a husband to divorce his wife on the grounds of her alleged infertility.2
+Historians say that it was practiced in several ancient societies.
+It was typically used to work around laws allowing a husband to divorce his wife due to her alleged infertility.2

-A surrogate mother is a woman who agrees to carry someone else’s baby after becoming pregnant using some form of assisted reproduction, usually in-vitro fertilization (IVF) or artificial insemination.
+A surrogate mother is a woman who agrees to carry someone else’s baby.
+The surrogate becomes pregnant using some form of assisted reproduction.
+Usually, surrogates use in vitro fertilization (IVF) or artificial insemination.
 The surrogate’s baby usually undergoes prenatal genetic diagnoses (PGDs) early in the pregnancy.
-If the baby is found to be healthy, she carries it to term, delivers in a hospital, and turns the baby over to the adoptive parents.
+If the baby is found to be healthy, she carries it to term and delivers the baby.
+After birth, she turns the baby over to the adoptive parents.

-Surrogacy Ethical Issue #1: Mistreatment of the Mother
+Ethical Issue #1: Abuse of the Surrogate Mother

-Whatever form it takes, surrogate motherhood is a form of “reproductive prostitution.”4 In street prostitution, the woman sells or rents her body or body parts, the relationship to the “customer” is entirely impersonal, she must do what she is told, her value or usefulness comes solely from her function, she is to leave when she is told, and if there is a pimp, he gets a share of the money.
-The only difference with surrogacy is that the “pimp” has a medical or law degree.
+Whatever form it takes, surrogate motherhood is a form of “reproductive prostitution.”7 In street prostitution, “the women sells or rent her body or body parts, the relation is impersonal, she is to do what she is told, her value or usefulness comes from her function, she is to leave when she is told, and if there is a pimp, he gets a share of money.”7 The only difference with surrogacy is that the “pimp” has a medical or law degree.
 As Kathleen Sloan’s quote above shows, even some of the most extreme pro-abortion feminists recognize the potential for exploitation of women who agree to become surrogate mothers.